eon01/python-ci-example/README.md

 There are several CI tools like Jenkins, Buildbot, TravisCI, GoCD and Team Foundation Server.

-# Creating A Python Application
+# Preparing Our Application

 In this practice lab, we are going to work on a Python project.
-During the CI of this application, we need to add the dependencies installation step followed by an automated test.
+The purpose of this lab is creating a system that trigger a list of tasks once a developer push a code to a share code repository.

 We are going to use: